 1.1.
 The Local Plan is published in order for representations to be made prior to submission.
-The representations will be considered alongside the published plan when submitted, which will be examined by a Planning Inspector.
+The representations will be submitted to the Secretary of State for Communities and Local Government, who will appoint an independent Inspector to conduct an Examination in Public.
 The Planning and Compulsory Purchase Act 2004 (as amended) (The Act) states that the purpose of the examination is to consider whether the plan complies with the legal requirements, the duty to co-operate and is sound.